terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - Sr.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - When \ ``BindingResult``\  is declared immediately after form object, it is possible to refer to the error inside the processing method of controller.
    * - | (2)
      - Calling \ ``BindingResult.hasErrors()``\  can determine whether any error occurred in the input values of form object.

 It is also possible to determine field errors, global errors (correlated check errors at class level) separately.
 These can be used separately if required.